joshuaposton0105/StrataXM_Site/README.md

 ## SEO & Meta Tags

-Positioned as Decision Science & Data Engineering consultancy:
+Positioned as Business Analytics & Profit Forecasting consultancy:
-- Title: "StrataXM - Decision Science & Data Engineering"
+- Title: "StrataXM - Business Analytics & Profit Forecasting"
-- Description: Quantitative consultancy for business owners who want decisions backed by data, not guesswork
+- Description: Turn messy data into clear answers about profit, performance, and growth
-- Keywords: decision intelligence, business forecasting, risk modeling, scenario analysis, data engineering, statistical analysis
+- Keywords: business profit analysis, revenue forecasting, small business analytics, profit margin analysis, business decision support, QuickBooks integration, Alexandria Louisiana

 ## Brand Positioning

-**What We Are**: A quantitative consultancy that builds data infrastructure and applies statistical analysis for business decision support
+**What We Are**: The analytical team small businesses don't have in-house—we consolidate messy data, forecast revenue, and help owners make expansion and pricing decisions with real numbers

-**What We Are NOT**: Automation agency, AI implementation shop, dashboard-only BI studio, marketing analytics firm
+**What We Are NOT**: Automation agency, AI hype shop, dashboard-only BI studio, marketing analytics firm, IT support

-**Target Audience**: Business owners and principals (age 50-65) at SMBs who need to make major decisions with confidence
+**Target Audience**: Business owners (age 50-65) at SMBs who are confused by conflicting numbers, need to forecast revenue, or are considering expansion/pricing changes

-**Key Message**: We turn messy, scattered data into mathematical certainty for business decisions
+**Key Message**: Turn messy data into clear answers about your business

-**Differentiator**: Serious quantitative work (forecasting, risk modeling, scenario analysis) built on owned data infrastructure
+**Differentiator**: We combine data consolidation, profit analysis, and forecasting—explained in plain business language, not technical jargon